reine/BackEndManager/README.md

 Start by cloning the project from its git repository, as such:

 	git clone https://github.com/reine/BackEndManager.git

+If you do not want to use git, you can [download a copy](https://github.com/reine/BackEndManager/archive/master.zip) of the latest release in ZIP format.

 Launch MySQL and use a database client (e.g., Sequel Pro or phpMyAdmin) to dump the SQL file located at **docs/db/default/001-bem_default.sql**